Sudo-Ivan/omarchy/README.md

 This is a custom fork of [Omarchy](https://github.com/basecamp/omarchy) by [DHH](https://github.com/dhh)

-- Added Chaotic AUR repository.
+- Added Chaotic AUR repository and enabled multilib.
 - Removed CUPS (printer), Signal, Spotify, Dropbox, Zoom and webapps.
 - Replaced 1Password with KeepassXC.
 - Replaced VLC with MPV.